SWvheerden/tari/RFC/src/RFC-0241_AtomicSwapXMR.md

 The process is started by Alice and Bob exchanging and committing to some information.
 Alice is the first one to publish a UTXO and does this by creating the Tari UTXO.
-If Bob is happy with the Tari UTXO and verifies all the information he can, he will publish a Monero UTXO.
-This Monero UTXO is simply locked by an aggregate key that neither Alice nor Bob knows, but they both know half of the key.
+If Bob is happy with the Tari UTXO and verifies all the information, he will publish a Monero UTXO.
+An aggregate key simply locks this Monero UTXO that neither Alice nor Bob knows, but they both know half of the key.

 The TariScript script on the UTXO is constructed so that when either Alice or Bob spends this, they will have to reveal